Estebanfonseca/geokapti_microservices/README.md

 The distance between locations is calculated using the **Haversine formula**, which measures the distance on the spherical surface of the Earth.
 The architecture is built on top of Docker, using `Flask` ​​for REST APIs and `RabbitMQ` along with `Redis` for asynchronous distance processing.

+These services are separated into containers (redis, RabbitMQ, calculate distance and registry locations) connected in the same network for mutual interaction

 Additionally, it is worth mentioning that the technologies of RabbitMQ, poetry and redis were a bit unknown to me but here I can show my ability to learn and implement new technologies in a short time.

 ## Table of Contents